 Arthur N. Brodsky, Ph.D.

-Prior to joining CRI, Arthur completed his Ph.D. in Bioengineering at Clemson University, where he investigated breast cancer, stem cells, and biopharmaceutical production.
+Prior to joining CRI, Arthur earned his Ph.D. in Bioengineering at Clemson University, where he investigated breast cancer, stem cells, and biopharmaceutical production.
 He also received his M.S. in Bioengineering from Clemson University and his B.S. in Biomedical Engineering from the University of Miami (FL).
-During his studies, Arthur honed his skills and passion for communicating science through The Tiger News and a TEDx Talk, in addition to spreading his research via peer-reviewed journal publications and presentations at national conferences.

 Brodsky AN, Hubbard-Lucey VM.
 Translating Science into Survival: Report on the Second International Cancer Immunotherapy Conference.
 Cancer Immunology Research 2016 Dec.
 (PMID: 27908930)

 Brodsky AN, Caldwell M, Bae S, Harcum SW.
 Glycosylation-related genes in NS0 cells are insensitive to moderately elevated ammonium concentrations.
 Journal of Biotechnology 2014 Oct.
 (PMID: 25062658)

 Brodsky AN, Zhang J, Visconti RP, Harcum SW.
 Expansion of mesenchymal stem cells under atmospheric carbon dioxide.
 Biotechnology Progress 2013 Sept.
 (PMID: 23894049)

 Brodsky AN, Harcum SW.
 Glycosylation and post-translational modification gene expression analysis by DNA microarrays for cultured mammalian cells.
 Methods 2012 Mar.
 (PMID: 22033470)